 Vestibular rehabilitation helps alleviate vertigo and dizziness.
 These illnesses are related to severe balance disorders, an inner ear condition where you might experience sudden symptoms like dizziness, nausea, severe vertigo, vomiting, and loss of balance.
 Don’t worry; we have your back with our advanced vestibular therapy, an exercise-based strategy to improve the symptoms of this disorder.
 This article will share some information about what it is, treatment options, and how life can get better with rehabilitation!

 What Is Vestibular Rehabilitation?

-BPPV or Benign Paroxysmal Positional Vertigo is a prevalent and widespread disease, with nearly one in four adults experiencing it.
-Only 25% receive appropriate and timely treatment out of this population segment.
+BPPV, or Benign Paroxysmal Positional Vertigo, is a prevalent and widespread disease, with nearly one in four adults experiencing it.
+Only 25% receive appropriate and timely treatment of this population segment.
 The others avoid leaving their house or take frequent sick leaves, causing loss of employment and income.

-It is identified as a disorder in the inner ear resulting in dizziness when certain specific head movements are made.
-The leading causes for this ailment are medication, alcohol, brain concussions, brain strokes, or even cerebellar degeneration.
+It is identified as a disorder in the inner ear resulting in dizziness when specific head movements are made.
+The leading causes of this ailment are medication, alcohol, brain concussions, brain strokes, or cerebellar degeneration.

 Considering how risky this order can be, it can cause an increased risk of disabling injury if it is not properly treated.

 Vestibular rehabilitation is primarily exercise-based, where the nervous system is trained to make up for the issues concerning the inner ear.
 After analyzing the triggers for dizziness and the intensity, a therapist customized the exercise program for each patient.
 It has proved to be an effective solution that can reduce or eliminate the symptoms like dizziness, nausea, and other balance-related problems.